|1st appearance:||The Terrible Secret of Turtle Bay|

 Brock Samson is the one-half Swedish, one-quarter Polish, one-quarter Winnebago murder machine who acts as bodyguard to the Venture Family.
 He was born in Omaha, Nebraska to a single mother.
-After being kicked out of college he served in the U.S. Army before joining the Office of Secret Intelligence, presumably a covert branch of the United States Government.
+After being kicked out of college he served in the U.S. Marine Corps before joining the Office of Secret Intelligence, presumably a covert branch of the United States Government.
 There he acquired secret agent skills and a License to Kill.

 It is unclear how he came to be in charge of guarding the Venture clan, but it is possible it was done as a punishment for investigating the 'possible' existence of The Guild of Calamitous Intent shown in the season 3 episode The Invisible Hand of Fate.

 The origin of Brock's and Dr. Venture's relationship can be traced back to college, where Brock and Thaddeus were roomates.
 Not that they ever saw each other.
 Brock was either too busy playing football or getting laid while 'Rusty' would hang around with his pals playing D&D and doing college work.
 They never saw each other until the day Brock was expelled for killing a fellow football player.
-Within ten seconds of meeting the drunken Samson knocked Rusty's teeth out.
+Within ten seconds of meeting, the drunken Samson knocked Rusty's teeth out.
 The first actual conversation they shared was Brock apologizing for hitting him, then passing along a message that Dr. Venture (Sr.) was dead.